Justine2403/hsr-etl-pipeline/README.md

 The objective is to design a complete workflow that retrieves raw game data, organizes it into a structured format, and produces meaningful insights such as character summaries and build evaluations.

 # Extraction
-[EnkaNetwork API](https://github.com/EnkaNetwork/API-docs) to extract data from player profiles.
+We use [EnkaNetwork API](https://github.com/EnkaNetwork/API-docs) to extract data from player profiles.
 Data is collected by sending requests to the API, which returns detailed information about:

 - Players: general profile data such as UID, nickname, and level
 - Characters: Characters informations displayed in the Character Showcase